neefmadeit/CSN150-Cybersecurity-Projects/ESP32CAM-Picture-to-Telegram-Assignment.md

 ## Problems / Solutions
 Make sure to use the correct IDBot when obtaning your user ID.
 ## Final Report
-In this tutorial, you’ve learned how to send a photo from the ESP32-CAM to your Telegram account.
-As long as you have access to the internet on your smartphone, you can request a new photo no matter where you are.
-This is great to monitor your ESP32-CAM from anywhere in the world.
+In this tutorial, I’ve learned how to send a photo from the ESP32-CAM to my Telegram account.
+As long as I have access to the internet I can request a new photo from anywhere in the world.
+This project also showed me the power of such a small device and made me more curious about learning more about the ESP32-CAM.